 Water quality

 The quality of the water in the heating system can affect a boiler’s lifespan.
-Proper water treatment and regular system flushing can help prevent corrosion and scale buildup.
+To prevent corrosion and scale build-up, you need to perform:

 Usage